content-left-bg.png

 Percussion

-The General Levy applies to ALL instrumental, string and choir students.
+The Music Levy applies to ALL instrumental, string and choir students.
 It is one payment for the year.
-This covers the cost of general resources used for each group.
-This payment must be completed by the end of Term 1.
+This covers the cost of general resources used for each group including sheet music, photocopies, folders, uniforms, and the upkeep of shared music equipment eg music stands.

 $35.00